geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

    <figcaption> Me, obsessing over the skateboard metaphor.</figcaption>
 </figure>

-And yet, something just feels off to me about this skateboard to car metaphor.
+And yet, something just feels off to me about this skateboard-to-car metaphor.
 Of course!
 No car manufacturer started with a skateboard, right?
 Sure, but that's just taking the metaphor uncharitably literally.
 So does the skateboard just mean _simpler car_?
 That also feels wrong.
-In Kniberg's article the skateboard is described to the customer by saying "don't worry [...]
+In Kniberg's article, the skateboard is described to the customer by saying "don't worry [...]
 We’re still aiming to build a car, but in the meantime please try this and give us feedback".
 So the metaphorical skateboard _is_ a stepping stone on the way to a car.